By

 3 min read

-One of our experienced HR Consultants, Cori McClish, was recently asked to share her expertise on this topic.
-A client asked, “Is it legal to fire an underperforming employee who just announced she is pregnant?
+A client recently asked me, “Is it legal to fire an underperforming employee who just announced she is pregnant?
 If so, what is the best way to go about it to avoid legal repercussions?”

 are pregnant;